My Favorite Paris Hotels

 We (4 adults) fly into ORLY at 8pm and depart from CDG at 11 the next morning.
 What are your suggestions for a very moderately priced hotel near public transportation for easy access to both Paris airports?
 Also, we’d like a good dinner (not too expensive) in Paris to cap our visit to Europe.
 Suggestions, please!

-Your best bet is to stay somewhere near the RER B train for easy access to both the train that goes directly out to Charles De Gaulle and the Antony station which connects you to the Orlyval shuttle train.
+I think your best bet is to stay somewhere near the RER B train for easy access to both the train that goes directly out to Charles De Gaulle and the Antony station which connects you to the Orlyval shuttle train.
 The area around the RER B and metro station called Denfert-Rochereau has many reasonably priced hotels, is within walking distance to a few sights, and is a low key residential area popular with Parisian families.
 If you don’t mind walking a short distance, there is even more choice and commercial activity around Alesia or Mouton-Duvernet.
 For restaurants, try the Creperie Josseline near the Montparnasse Tower?
 They have savory versions (called galettes) which are extra hearty since this place is known for their double thick style crepes.
 It’s good value, a lively ambiance, and not too far from the area suggested.
 They’re also open later than most restaurants and close at 11:30pm (most Paris kitchens close around 10pm).

 I am taking my parents (ages 65-70) on their first trip to Paris in October for 4 days.
 Since they cannot walk for long periods, I was thinking of staying in the 1st to see the most touristy sights easily – do you know of hotels with large enough rooms to accommodate 3 adults, maybe with a sofa bed?
 I would like to stay in the same room with them but would need my own bed (although I know European hotels are small).
 Thanks so much for all of your info!

 As you said, European hotel rooms tend to be on the cozy side and Parisian hotel rooms are probably even smaller.
 Still, you do have a few options and it’s advised to book as soon as you can.
-If budget is not an issue, the Mandarin Oriental has large rooms that could accommodate you, as well as connecting rooms.
+If budget is not an issue, I recommend the Mandarin Oriental which has large rooms, as well as connecting rooms.
 Same with the Westin Paris Vendome.
 If you’re on a budget, the Tonic Hotel du Louvre is moderately priced and has a triple room and deluxe room that sleeps 3 to 5 people.
 The Hotel Britannique has either a family connecting room or a junior suite with a bed and sofa bed.
 You could also try the Hotel du Lion which offers a few large sized rooms as well as apartments.
 One last tip – try to avoid the very first few days of October if you can.
 Paris Fashion Week runs from September 24 – October 2 and it is one of the busiest times of the year, with hotels being booked months in advance.

 Hi Dave,